 The hallmark of AzBio will be a physical and intellectual environment that leverages communication, collaboration, integration, and a research agenda that emphasizes the application of discoveries to commercial uses and societal benefits.
-The research programs are clustered into four focus areas of increasing contemporary importance: (1) biologics and therapeutics, (2) nano-biosystems and devices, (3) neural interface engineering, and (4) integrative tools for genomics and informatics.
+The research programs are clustered into four focus areas of increasing contemporary importance:

+- 1. biologics and therapeutics,

+- 2. nano-biosystems and devices,

+- 3. neural interface engineering, and

+- 4. integrative tools for genomics and informatics.

 The output of AzBio will be measurable in terms of highly trained professionals, pioneering discoveries, new technologies, new practices, and new businesses-all of which can drive statewide economic development.
-Arizona Biodesign will be a hub for biodesign research in central Arizona, building collaborative networks among scientists and clinical researchers from leading industries and institutions.
-The institute will be anchored in a research complex on the main campus of ASU.
+AzBio will be a hub for biodesign research in central Arizona, building collaborative networks among scientists and clinical researchers from leading industries and institutions.
+The AzBio is anchored in an ASU Main research complex.

-For more information, access the AzBio's Web site at www.azbio.org.
+For more information, access AzBio's Web site at www.azbio.org.